Our Farms

-We keep a herd of single suckler cows which produce calves that we sell at 15 months old to lowland farms where they are fattened for beef.
-We only feed our cattle on fresh grass in summer, dried grass (hay) or pickled grass (silage) in winter.
-We also have a herd of Dartmoor ponies running on the common.
+Both farms have a herd of single suckler cows which produce calves that are sold at 15 months old to lowland farms where they are fattened for beef.
+The cattle are only fed on fresh grass in summer, dried grass (hay) or pickled grass (silage) in winter.
+Miles and Luke also have a herd of Dartmoor ponies running on the common.

-Our in bye farm land measures 52 hectares, including 5 hectares of woodland, and our common rights allow us to graze cattle, ponies and sheep on Spitchwick Common and Bittleford Common.
+At Old Walls our in bye farm land measures 13 hectares, including 5 hectares of woodland, and our common rights allow us to graze cattle, ponies and sheep on Bittleford Common.
 We have permanent pasture throughout the farm but we grow different varieties of grass in fields cut for hay and silage from those fields used for grazing.

-Both upland farms are within Dartmoor National Park.
-At Old Walls we have an ancient scheduled woodland bordering the West Webburn river with steep valley sides that are typical of this area.
-We farm from 600 to 1,000 feet in altitude which gives us a relatively short growing season on the highest of our ground.
-We have many very small fields contained within old Devon hedges (stoned earth banks with tree and shrub growth on top) and we still use all the historic field names.
+Old Walls farm is within Dartmoor National Park.
+We have an ancient scheduled woodland bordering the West Webburn river with steep valley sides that are typical of this area.
+We farm from 800 to 1,000 feet in altitude which gives us a relatively short growing season on the highest of our ground.
+We have some very small fields contained within old Devon hedges (stoned earth banks with tree and shrub growth on top) and we still use all the historic field names.

 We are in a high rainfall area, averaging 62 inches per year, with moist warm south-westerly winds prevailing.
 It is an ideal climate in which to grow grass.